snek152/SwordSelection/README.md

 <img src="https://i.ibb.co/5WcZ66y/diamondbroadsword.png" width="16%" alt="diamond broadsword"></img>
 <img src="https://i.ibb.co/k8k26Ny/netheritebroadsword.png" width="16%" alt="netherite broadsword"></img>

 These bulky swords first came into use during the Medieval Ages as a double edged, sharper sword than its predecessors.
 As part of Sword Selection, they are a hefty weight to hold, due to their immense width and power.
-This sword is extremely powerful and has the power to send your enemies reeling with increased knockback.
+This sword is extremely powerful and has the power to send your enemies reeling with increased knockback, although it does give you a speed debuff due to its weight.

 Attack Speed = 0.7